nano − Nano’s ANOther editor, inspired by Pico

 Enable mouse support, if available for your system.
 When enabled, mouse clicks can be used to place the cursor, set the mark (with a double click), and execute shortcuts.
 The mouse will work in the X Window System, and on the console when gpm is running.
 Text can still be selected through dragging by holding down the Shift key.

 Treat any name given on the command line as a new file.
 This allows nano to write to named pipes: it will start with a blank buffer, and will write to the pipe when the user saves the "file".
 This way nano can be used as an editor in combination with for instance gpg without having to write sensitive data to disk first.

 −o directory, −−operatingdir=directory

 Set the operating directory.
 This makes nano set up something similar to a chroot.

 Preserve the XON and XOFF sequences (^Q and ^S) so they will be caught by the terminal.

 −r number, −−fill=number

-Hard-wrap lines at column number.
-If this value is 0 or less, wrapping will occur at the width of the screen less number columns, allowing the wrap point to vary along with the width of the screen if the screen is resized.
+Set the target width for justifying and automatic hard-wrapping at this number of columns.
+If the value is 0 or less, wrapping will occur at the width of the screen minus number columns, allowing the wrap point to vary along with the width of the screen if the screen is resized.
 The default value is −8.
-This option conflicts with −w (−−nowrap) -- the last one given takes effect.

 −s program, −−speller=program